 Regardless of building use, architectural style, or period of construction, Carmel's neighborhoods reflect a love of nature, expressed in terms of gardens, window boxes, and trees.
-In addition, civic improvements such as street trees, the island on Ocean Avenue, the street pattern which is especially noteworthy when it bends and curves to accommodate a tree, and stone-lined curbs and culverts do much to shape the character of the built environment.
-Picadilly Nursery/Park, the Church of the Wayfayer's Biblical Garden, and the War Memorial Arch designed by Charles Greene are also prominent landscaping and public art examples.
+In addition, civic improvements such as street trees, the island on Ocean Avenue, the street pattern which is especially noteworthy when it bends and curves to accommodate a tree, and stone-lined curbs and culverts are property types which do much to shape the character of the build environment.
+This property type would also include Picadilly Nursery/Park, the Wayfayer's Church Biblical Garden, the War Memorial arch designed by Charles Greene, and the Serra Memorial designed by sculptor Joseph Mora.